 Everything Mini Bundt cakes remind me of fruitcakes because they are full of chunkiness.
 The difference between the two is in the choice of ingredients.
 Both have nuts and raisins, Everything Minis, however, don’t have any other fruit whereas fruitcakes are loaded with fruit.

 I like the chunky texture of these little Bundts.
 Some people, though, prefer smooth over chunky when they eat cake.
 For example, I bake occasionally for my three little grandchildren when I visit them or when they come to my house.
-The two youngest littles usually accept my treats gladly, but their older sibling is a bit more particular with her food tastes.
+My two youngest grandchildren usually accept my treats gladly.
+However, their older sibling is a bit more particular with her food tastes.
 She is always curious about what I’ve baked and wants to snack along with her sister and brother.
 The difference is that she especially notices when a recipe isn’t as sweet as what she’s used to.

-During December when I decided to stop baking with white sugar and flour, I thought of white sugar in a way I hadn’t before.
+During December 2018 when I switched from baking with white sugar and white flour to natural sugars and whole grains, I thought of white sugar in a way I hadn’t before.
 It’s evil.
 Don’t you think?
 Consider how children go crazy with excitement within minutes after eating donuts or candy.
-They start acting up and become irritable.
-Or the least little thing makes them have a meltdown.
+They act up.
+They get irritable.
+The least thing makes them have a meltdown.

 After receiving Victorious Health Recipes cookbook in the mail, I started trying out the recipes.
 But I was so used to baked goodies that tasted really sweet that when I baked the desserts, they weren’t sweet enough for me.
-Nothing deterring me, nevertheless, I kept making the healthy dishes and treats from the book.
+Nevertheless, I kept making the healthy dishes and treats from the book.
 The differences in the ingredients, as opposed to my normal home-baked favorites, are the types of sugar and flour used.

 Baking for Grandchildren is Love